daniel-mizsak/python-package-template/README.md

 ```bash
 pre-commit run --all-files
 ```

-### Hatch
-Hatch is primarily used to build the package, but it can also be used to run certain tests in isolated environments.\
-If the package building is more complex and requires additional settings or files it is recommended to read the hatch documentation.\
-In this repository hatch is set up with the local path of the package as it differs from the one specified in the `pyproject.toml` file which is used for publishing to PyPI.

-The isolated environment settings for hatch are defined in the `hatch.toml` file.\
-I was thinking about replacing `tox` with `hatch`, but for now `tox` fits more into my workflows.

 ### MyPy
 Python by default is a dynamically typed language, but being explicit about types can help to avoid bugs.\